By: Sharon Aron Baron:

 Weekday circulation of newspapers fell by 47% in the last 10 years to the point that only a quarter of the nation’s households take a daily newspaper, said former newspaper columnist and editor Alan Mutter in Newsosaur.

 The sad news is: fewer and fewer people are reading newspapers.

 According to Mutter, the outlook for print is daunting, given that three-quarters of the print audience at the typical newspaper is 45-plus years old.
-The print format fails to resonate with Millenials, Gen Xers and even many Boomers.
-The advanced age of the print audience not only is undesirable to many advertisers but also represents an unavoidable demographic cliff as readers age to perfection – and beyond.
+The print format fails to resonate with Millenials, Gen Xers, and even many Boomers.
+The advanced age of the print audience not only is undesirable to many advertisers and represents an unavoidable demographic cliff as readers age to perfection – and beyond.

-In March 2013, the Alliance for Audited Media Average Circulation Figures shows the daily average at 163,728.
+In March 2013, the Alliance for Audited Media Average Circulation Figures showed the daily average at 163,728.

-According to a Pew Research study in October 2013, news is a common but incidental experience on Facebook.
-Most U.S. adults do not go to Facebook seeking news out, instead, the vast majority of Facebook news consumers, 78 percent, read some type of news when they are on Facebook for other reasons.
+According to a Pew Research study in October 2013, the news is a common but incidental experience on Facebook.
+Most U.S. adults do not go to Facebook seeking news out.
+Instead, the vast majority of Facebook news consumers, 78 percent, read some news when they are on Facebook for other reasons.

 It’s great to peruse news through social media or finding it through Google, but learning about world and national news this way is not the same as consistently paid readership through a daily newspaper.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.

 - News2023.03.22FBI Miami Warns of $13 Million ‘Grandparent Scam’ Targeting Seniors